SykEnterprizes/AutoRigAndSkinning_Docs/GettingStarted/RiggingQuickStart.md

 ## Step 4 — Initialize the Rig

-Once you are happy with your marker positions, click the **Initialize** button in the rigging panel.
+Once you are happy with your marker positions, click the **Initiate** button in the rigging panel.

 ![Initialize](../Images/Initiate-Reskin.jpg)